 Diesel Exhaust Fluid Heater

-Yet, don’t forget that DEF will freeze in cold climate.
+Yet, don’t forget that DEF will freeze in a cold climate.
 The cost to replace the DEF heater at the mechanic ranges between $2500-$3000.
-If you have DIY skills, you can purchase the DEF heater online and replace it yourself for under $1000.
+If you have DIY skills, you can purchase the DEF heater online and replace it for under $1000.